 HINT: To get a straight cut in the first part of the board, feed the blade into the log at a slow speed.
 This stops the blade from flexing and dipping up or down.
 Turn the carriage feed rate switch to a slow speed until the whole width of the blade has entered the cut.
 Then use the carriage feed rate switch to increase the feed rate as desired.
-Maximum

-Then use the carriage feed rate switch to increase the feed rate as desired.
 Maximum feed rate varies with width and hardness of the wood.
 Over-feeding results in engine and blade wear, and also produces a wavy cut.

-2. Stop the carriage at the end of the cut by turning the carriage feed rate switch counter-clockwise until the carriage stops moving.
+2. Stop the carriage at the end of the cut by turning the carriage feed rate switch counterclockwise until the carriage stops moving.
 Disengage the clutch/brake lever up or the optional blade switch down to stop the blade and drop the engine to idle.
 Remove the board from the top of the log.
 Always disengage the blade before returning the carriage for the next cut.